Steven D. Hickman, Psy.D.

 Jennifer A. Miller, Psy.D.

-Dr. Jennifer Miller is a Licensed Clinical Psychologist.
-Dr. Miller began her mindfulness training in 2012 under the direction of Dr. Steve Hickman, Lorraine Hobbs and Allan Goldstein.
-She teaches Mindfulness Based Stress Reduction at UCSD’s Center for Mindfulness and acts as the School Programs Liaison in the Youth and Family Program.
-Dr. Miller has facilitated mindfulness groups for children and youth and is in the process of developing a mindful after school program to be launched in the Spring.
-Dr. Miller also practices privately in La Mesa, CA, specializing in anxiety and stress disorders and is contracted with Novata Behavioral Health's Family Forces program, to provide psychological services to military dependents at Jean Farb Middle School.”
+Dr. Jennifer Miller is a Licensed Clinical Psychologist—PSY17908.
+Dr. Miller began her mindfulness training in 2010 under the direction of Dr. Steve Hickman, Allan Goldstein, and Lorraine Hobbs.
+She teaches Mindfulness-Based Stress Reduction at the UC San Diego Center for Mindfulness.
+Dr. Miller is the owner of Mindsmith, A Psychological Professional Corporation in La Mesa, CA, specializing in mindful psychology; offering mindfulness-based treatment of depression, anxiety, and stress disorders.
+Dr. Miller is also a Co-Founder, Co-Director, and Teacher at "A Mindful Way Through…" Programs.
+These programs are designed specifically with women's needs in mind.
 Dr. Miller is married and has two spirited elementary school children.
 Practicing mindfulness has been and continues to be a daily blessing in this full life.

 Noriko Morita Harth

 Noriko began assisting and teaching MBSR at the UCSD Center for Mindfulness after she completed the MBSR foundational teacher training in 2013.
 Since then she has completed the Mindful Self-Compassion teacher training under the direction of Christopher Germer, Kristin Neff, Michelle Becker and Steven Hickman.
 Born in Japan, she moved to the States about 27 years ago.
 Noriko feels that her life transforming journey of discovering and exploring mindfulness practices has allowed a more balanced life and identity between these two cultures.
 Noriko strongly believes practicing mindfulness and bringing its principles into her life has and continues to help her grow as a person.
 She feels passionate about bringing these practices to other people's lives.
 It is her mission to share what she has learned, what she continues to learn, to our community.
 In addition, Noriko sees an opportunity, based on her own integration experiences, to introduce mindfulness programs to the Japanese community.

 Compassion Cultivation Training (CCT) Teacher